edurbrito/bombardier-II/docs/README.md

 <img src="../images/factoryPattern.svg">

-*For simplification purposes details about the classes that take the Client's role in our game - Controllers; are not included in our diagram.*
+*For simplification purposes, details about the classes that take the Client's role in our game - Controllers; are not included in our diagram.*

 Mapping the pattern's roles to our classes, we have:
 * Creator = [SceneCreator](../src/src/main/java/com/lpoo/g72/creator/SceneCreator.java), an abstract class with some methods: